jboetticher/moon-jelly/moon-jelly-ext/src/modules/README.md

 ```
 We recommend that you create and import other components into your module's index.js file, rather than putting everything in just the index.js of your module.
 The folder/file system of your module can be structured however you prefer, as Moon Jelly only requires that the index.js be formatted similarly to the code above.

 Currently, modules need to be listed within "src/modules/index.js" in order to be imported into the extension.
-While this system works, a better and more independent system can be created in the future.
+While this system works, a more autopated system can be created in the future.

 ### src/modules/index.js
 ```JSX